Fast algorithms for least square problems with Kronecker lower subsets: Introduction

+When $\bm{S}$ is generated randomly, the approximate solution $\tilde{\bm{x}}$ often comes with probabilistic error bounds relative to $\bm{x}^\ast$.
+One prominent technique chooses $\bm{S}$ as a random row sampling or reweighting operator based on the statistical leverage scores of $\bm{A}$ \citep{drineas2006SamplingAlgorithms, drineas2008RelativeerrorCUR, drineas2011FasterLeast, larsen2020PracticalLeverageBased}.
+This approach typically yields guarantees of the following form: for a target accuracy $\epsilon$ and failure probability $\delta$, choosing $K \gtrsim \frac{N \log N}{\epsilon^2}$ rows appropriately ensures

-The major remaining challenge in these cases is to develop algorithms that \textit{efficiently} sample rows according to the leverage scores of $\bs{A}$.
-Direct computation of the leverage scores involves computing an orthonormal basis for the range of $\bs{A}$, which is expensive when $M$ is very large.
-Typically two avenues are available to mitigate this cost: (i) sample from approximate leverage scores that are efficiently computable, e.g., \cite{drineas2012FastApproximation}; or (ii) develop algorithms to compute exact leverage scores efficiently when $\bs{A}$ has exploitable structure.
+with probability at least $1-\delta$.
+A major practical challenge, however, lies in efficiently computing or sampling according to the leverage scores of $\bm{A}$.
+Direct computation generally requires forming an orthonormal basis for the column space (range) of $\bm{A}$, often via the QR decomposition or SVD, which has a computational cost scaling at least linearly with $M$ (e.g., $\mathcal{O}(MN^2)$ for QR when $N\le M$).
+Two main strategies are typically employed to mitigate this cost: \begin{enumerate} \item[(i)] Sample from efficiently computable \textit{approximate} leverage scores, sacrificing exactness for speed \citep{drineas2012FastApproximation}; or, \item[(ii)] Compute or sample from \textit{exact} leverage scores efficiently by exploiting specific structures within $\bm{A}$ using specially developed algorithms. \end{enumerate}

-Our focus in this paper is on the second approach: the development of algorithms that efficiently sample according to leverage scores when $\bs{A}$ is a ``monotone lower'' column subset of a Kronecker product matrix.
-In particular, if $\bs{A}^{(1)}, \ldots, \bs{A}^{(D)}$ are $D$ matrices, with $\bs{A}^{(d)} \in \R^{M_d \times N_d}$, then we consider $\bs{A}$ constructed as,

-where $\otimes$ is the Kronecker product, and ``monotone lower'' refers to the collection of $D$-dimensional integer indices that index columns of $\bs{A}_{\kr}$ via their coordinate representations in the columns of $\bs{A}^{(d)}$; see Definition \ref{def:lower-set}.
-This particular structure in $\bs{A}$ is of considerable interest in high-dimensional function approximation when one builds emulators or surrogates from function spaces, e.g., polynomials \cite{adcock_sparse_2022}.

-The strategy of leverage score sampling is well-established in the numerical linear algebra community \cite{mahoney2011RandomizedAlgorithms,drineas2012FastApproximation,woodruff2014SketchingTool}.
-An essentially identical strategy but in the cases when $M$ and $N$ are infinite has been developed in the functional analysis literature with various names: induced sampling, optimal sampling, Christoffel sampling, etc. \cite{hampton_coherence_2015,MR3716755}.
-One of our goals in this paper is to present a discussion of leverage score/induced sampling that unifies these concepts and results in different communities.